zingbretsen/resbaz-docker-website/src/slides/01-running.md

   start       Start one or more stopped containers stop        Stop one or more running containers
 ```
+---
+#### docker container rm

-You can also remove containers by name or by id.
+Much like images, you can also remove containers by name or by id.
 ```
 docker container rm <containername>
 docker rm <containername>